High-brilliance ultra-narrow-band x-rays via electron radiation in colliding laser pulses

+The comb-like structure is also preserved when using the electron beam with spreading parameters as above.
+Thus, Fig.~\ref{fig:spec_angle2}(d) shows that in the case of an angular window $\Delta \theta_w=2$ mrad the electron beam spreading induces a 2 times increase of BW.
+However, the comb structure, with numbers of peaks in the comb $\Delta s_2=70$ is still preserved, characterized by the comb visibility, ratio of the BW to the peak separation, being equal to $0.37$.
+The decrease of the angle window will improve the comb visibility, but will decrease the comb length.

 Summarizing our approach, firstly, configuration I or II is chosen depending on the preference of the spectral shape: a single peak or a frequency comb.
-Then, the desired energy location and width should be specified.
-Employing Eq.~\eqref{eq:bk_energy}, the energy $\omega'$ determines the effective relativistic factor $\gamma_*$.
+Then, the desired energy location and width are specified.
+The energy $\omega'$ determines the effective relativistic factor $\gamma_*$ via Eq.~\eqref{eq:bk_energy}.
 Then, from the chosen width $\delta \omega'$ and relation (\ref{eq:omega_theta}), the angle window $\theta_w$ follows.
-For case II, where $\delta \omega'_{f}$ dominates $\delta \omega'_{in}$, we also require $\delta \omega'_{f}=\delta \omega'$, from which the number of cycles in the second pulse is evaluated.
-For a given laser pulse energy the pulse length fixes the field amplitude.
-From the latter the effective mass is evaluated and from $\gamma_*$ one finds the electron beam energy, see Fig.~\ref{fig:pulse_length}.
+For Case~II, where $\delta \omega'_{f}$ dominates $\delta \omega'_{in}$, we also require $\delta \omega'_{f}=\delta \omega'$, from which the duration of the second pulse is evaluated.
+For a given laser pulse energy and the pulse duration the field amplitude is derived, which determines the effective mass, and from $\gamma_*$ one finds the electron energy [Fig.~\ref{fig:pulse_length}].
 For a given BW, the number of cycles is determined according to Eq.~\eqref{eq:omega_fin}.
 However, increasing $\omega'$ requires a longer duration of the first pulse, due to increase of $n=\omega_1/\omega_2 \approx 4 \gamma_*^2$.
 The optimal angle window $\theta_w$ according to Eq.~\eqref{eq:bk_energy} is narrower at higher $\omega'$.